omer2080/set-game/README.md

 # Main features
 1. Use locks and atomic variables to manage the threads.
 2. Employ synchronization concepts for a "Fair" game.
-3. FFully support human players and computer players.
+3. Fully support human players and computer players.

 # Screen Shots